stressGC/NodeJS-Inference-Engine/README.md

 The [**bot** folder](https://github.com/stressGC/NodeJS-Inference-Model/tree/master/bot) folder contains everything about our agent: its creation, its inference engine and its sensors / effectors.

+The config file is the place where every constants is defined.

 ## V] Inference Engine

 The agent logic is an inference engine.
 All the rules can be found in [**rules** folder](https://github.com/stressGC/NodeJS-Inference-Model/tree/master/bot/logic/rules).
 They are applied in the following order :